twelve-factor/twelve-factor/content/dependencies.md

 #### 2\.
 A twelve-factor app does not rely on the implicit existence of system-wide packages.

 It declares all dependencies, completely and exactly, via a dependency declaration manifest.
-Furthermore, it uses a dependency isolation tool during execution to ensure that no implicit dependencies “leak in” from the surrounding system.
+Furthermore, it uses a dependency isolation tool during execution to ensure that no implicit dependencies "leak in" from the surrounding system.
 The full and explicit dependency specification is applied uniformly to both production and development.

 ##### Examples

-For example, Bundler for Ruby offers the Gemfile manifest format for dependency declaration and bundle exec for dependency isolation.
+Bundler for Ruby offers the Gemfile manifest format for dependency declaration and bundle exec for dependency isolation.
 In Python there are two separate tools for these steps – Pip is used for declaration and Virtualenv for isolation.
 Even C has Autoconf for dependency declaration, and static linking can provide dependency isolation.
 No matter what the toolchain, dependency declaration and isolation must always be used together – only one or the other is not sufficient to satisfy twelve-factor.

 #### 3\.
 A twelve-factor app does not rely on the implicit existence of any system tools.